sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst.txt

     Try changing the code below to create a ``World`` object with 300x400 pixels.
     Where is the turtle placed by default?
 What parameters do you need to pass to the ``Turtle`` constructor to put the turtle near the top right corner?
-Recall that (0,0) is the top left corner.
+Recall that (0,0) is the top left corner and y increases as you go down the window.
 Experiment with different initial locations for the turtle.
 What happens if you mix up the order of the parameters?

     (If the code below does not work in your browser, you can also copy the code into
     this |repl link| (refresh page after forking if it gets stuck) or download the files |github| to use in your own IDE.)
     ~~~~
-    import java.util.*;
-    import java.awt.*;

     public class TurtleConstructorTest
     {
       public static void main(String[] args)